-47. Eight graders are taught Religion class by Father Bob.
+47. Eighth graders are taught Religion class by Father Bob.

-48. Each student from grades 3 to 8 has their own Chromebook.
+48. Each student in 3rd grade and above has their own Chromebook.

 49. As part of our connection with senior citizens in our parish, the students plan a Senior Prom each year and attend several holiday gatherings with the senior social group.